Strengthening Families Program

 Forms can be printed from the Health Office web site or picked up in person.

-Due date for the up-coming season of sports March 15, 2019.
-If you, the student, are thinking about going out for the SPRING Sport check with the nurse to see
+Due date for the up-coming season of sports October 25, 2019.
+If you, the student, are thinking about going out for the FALL Sport check with the nurse to see

 if you have a physical on file.
 All players must have an approved Pre-Participation Athletic Physical on file in the Health Office prior to try outs/ practice.